-How programmers perceive the abilities and mechanisms behind LLM-based programming tools likely determines their degree of confidence in these tools, a phenomenon that extends beyond programming to other domains of AI use as well \cite{Kelly2023CapturingApproach,Bansal2019BeyondPerformance}.
-This includes not only positive conceptions of what tools can do reliably, but also forming mental models of what they do not do well \cite{Prather2024TheProgrammers}.
-In the present study, we are interested in what users of conversational assistants (like ChatGPT \cite{Treude2025HowEngineering}) may get \textit{wrong} about how these tools work.
+How programmers perceive the abilities and mechanisms behind LLM-based programming tools likely determines their confidence in these tools, a phenomenon that extends beyond programming to other AI domains \cite{Kelly2023CapturingApproach, Bansal2019BeyondPerformance, Brachman2025BuildingChat-bot}.
+This includes forming mental models of tool capabilities and limitations \cite{Prather2024TheProgrammers}.
+For example, a user may trust generated answers about a programming library more if they believe a tool can search official documentation rather than relying on a frozen training dataset.
+Similarly, if a user expects a tool to execute tests, they may be more confident in accepting generated programs.
+However, these capabilities can differ widely across tools with similar interfaces.
+In the present study, we investigate what users of conversational LLM-based assistants (like ChatGPT \cite{Treude2025HowEngineering}) may misunderstand about how these tools work.

-In this study, we investigate how users seeking programming support might misunderstand the properties of conversational LLM-based assistants through a two-phase approach.
-First, we conduct a brainstorming activity, drawing on existing literature and our experiences observing and teaching programmers to catalog and thematically organize potential misconceptions.
-We categorize these into misconceptions that are about the features of specific tools that involve LLMs, and misconceptions about LLMs as a class of models.
-Second, we perform a qualitative analysis of 500 Python programming-related conversations from the openly available WildChat dataset to identify which misconceptions are visible in user logs of conversational interactions with a chatbot.
+We use a two-phase approach: first, we conduct a brainstorming activity, drawing on existing literature and our experiences teaching programmers to catalog and thematically organize potential misconceptions.
+We categorize these into misconceptions about the features of specific tools versus misconceptions about LLMs.
+Second, we perform qualitative analysis of 500 Python programming-related conversations from the openly available WildChat dataset to identify which misconceptions appear in user logs.

-We see evidence for misconceptions about the availability of features like web access and code execution, the knowledge cutoff of the underlying model, the potential for non-text outputs and access to the users' machine.
+We find evidence of misconceptions about the availability of features such as web access and code execution, knowledge cutoffs, non-text outputs, and local machine access.
 During certain programming activities, particularly debugging, we also observe prompt strategies that may reflect conceptual issues about what runtime and environment information is needed to diagnose and repair programs.
-We conclude by discussing implications for designing LLM-based programming tools that better surface their capabilities to users.
+We conclude by discussing implications for designing LLM-based tools that better communicate their capabilities to users.